lundegaard/react-union.org/content/docs/scripts/usage.md

 ---
-title: "Usage"
+title: 'Usage'
 order: 3
 ---

-**TL;DR** You can use one of our [boilerplates](https://github.com/lundegaard/react-union/tree/master/boilerplates) as a base for your project instead.
+**TL;DR** You can use one of our [boilerplates](https://github.com/lundegaard/react-union/tree/master/boilerplates) as a starting point for your project instead.

-## 1. Simulate output of your server in development
+## 1. Simulate the output of your server in development

 Create `<project root>/public/YourAppName/index.ejs`: